NFL Team Grades for Week 3

 Manning was helped by some strong running by Saquon Barkley and a 100-yard day from Odell Beckham Jr.

 New York's defense wasn't quite as crisp.
 Though it did pressure Deshaun Watson early and often, it also allowed 16 second-half points and nearly allowed Houston to mount a comeback.
-The Giants are going to have to figure out how to do a better job in pass coverage sooner than later.
-Drew Brees and the Saints are coming to town next week.
+The Giants are going to have to figure out how to do a better job in pass coverage sooner rather than later.
+Brees and the Saints are coming to town next week.

 Week 3 Grade: B-